open-rsx/rsb-manual/install-java.rst

    ``spread.daemon``   Location of :term:`Spread daemon` executable                                       :file:`/vol/cit/sbin/spread`
    ==================  =================================================================================  ====================================

-   All properties can be supplied on the :program:`ant` commandline using the :samp:`-D{NAME}={VALUE}` syntax or by creating a :file:`build.properties` file containing lines of the form :samp:`{NAME} = {VALUE}`.
+   All properties can be supplied on the :program:`ant` command-line using the :samp:`-D{NAME}={VALUE}` syntax or by creating a :file:`build.properties` file containing lines of the form :samp:`{NAME} = {VALUE}`.